QixiangZ/Global-WWTP-GHG-accounting/README.md

 ## Expected output

+All results are written to `output/`.

-`Main_code.py` writes emissions with 95% prediction intervals at global, continental, income-group, national, regional and city level to `country_results/`, together with the BOD and TN loads entering secondary treatment and the city- and country-level reduction rates and BOD-to-sludge ratios.
+`Main_code.py` produces emissions with 95% prediction intervals at global, continental, income-group, national, regional and city level, together with the BOD and TN loads entering secondary treatment and the city- and country-level reduction rates and BOD-to-sludge ratios.

-`Analysis_code.py` writes the aggregated tables and the comparison with the reported national inventories to `Average_result/`.
+`Analysis_code.py` produces the aggregated tables and the comparison with the reported national inventories.

 ## Expected run time